ketozhang/notes/README.md

 # Notes
-Personal archive of notes taken for education
+Personal archive of notes taken for education.

 ## Deploying